Waffle-Hau5/n33kzzz/README.md

 - 👋 Hi, I’m @n33kzzz
-- 👀 I’m interested in UX, UI, Front End (Anything) Design, maybe Data Science eventually, just fun and games at the moment.
+- 👀 I’m interested in UX, UI, Front End (Anything) Design, maybe Data Science eventually, but really just fun and games at the moment.
 - 🌱 I’m currently learning Python 3, HTML3, CSS (want to learn jss, havent started yet), and Java.
 (Beginner in all of the aformentioned)
 - ✨ Currently focusing mainly on Py3.
 - 💞️ I’m looking to collaborate on anything fun and new for the moment...